materialsproject/fireworks/docs/guide_to_writing_firetasks.rst

 Dynamic and message-passing Workflows
 =====================================

 In the previous example, the ``run_task`` method did not return anything, nor does it pass data to downstream FireTasks or FireWorks.
+Remember that the setting the ``_pass_job_info`` key in the Firework spec to True will automatically pass information about the current job to the child job - see :doc:`reference <reference>` for more details.

-However, one can return a ``FWAction`` object that performs many powerful actions including dynamic workflows.
+However, one can also return a ``FWAction`` object that performs many powerful actions including dynamic workflows.

 Here's an example of a FireTask implementation that includes dynamic actions via the *FWAction* object::